-Financial instruments that are traded in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs are classified within Level 2.
+Financial instruments that trade over the counter markets but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs are classified within Level 2.
 As Level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.

-The following table analyses the fair value hierarchy the Fund's assets (by class) measured at fair value at 31 December 2024.
+The following table analyses the fair value hierarchy the Fund's assets and liabilities (by class) measured at fair value at 31 December 2024.